 This is Kex hostel, which was extremely eclectic and was recommended to me by a friend.
 At night, there was a full on concert over by the bookshelves and it was pretty rad.

 As far as commodities, everything is expensive in Iceland.
 For a burger with no side whatsoever it was $26 at the hostel.
-Because my trip to Iceland was essentially free with WOW air’s stopover service so I just kind of looked at it that way and kept on keepin on.
+My trip to Iceland was essentially free with WOW air’s stopover service and I just kind of looked at it that way and kept on keepin on.
 I’ll tell you how we mitigated this for our #vanlife trip.

 The next day I walked around town and had an exceptional lunch.
 Even realized one of the most prolific and profound things of the entire day.. that my favorite band was doing to be holding a concert in Iceland the night before we flew home in Rekjavik at the Icelandic Airways Festival.
 As in I literally saw it posted on a bar window and had no knowledge prior.
 So I spent 3 hours in the afternoon at a coffee shop trying to get tickets and DID!
 From the official site.
 Holy shit balls.
 The big reveal is at the end but if you know me then you probably already know who it is 😉